tetranz/select2entity-bundle/README.md

 ]
 ```

-##Custom text##
+##Custom option text##
-If you need to display more than one field from the entity, you need to define your own custom transformer.
-For that, extend EntityToPropertyTransformer or EntitiesToPropertyTransformer and redefine the transform method.
+If you need more flexibility in what you display as the text for each option, such as displaying the values of several fields from your entity or showing an image inside, you may define your own custom transformer.
+For that, extend EntityToPropertyTransformer or EntitiesToPropertyTransformer and redefine the transform() method.
 This way you can return as `text` anything you want, not just one entity property.

 Here's an example that returns the country name and continent (two different properties in the Country entity):
 ```php